HigherOrderCO/Kind/blog/3-getters-and-setters.md

   obj@data{"a"}[0]
 ```

+Notice a `Maybe` shows up only when needed (such as when getting an element from
-And, if you and the access with a `<-`, instead of getting the field, you'll set
+a list or map).
+If you and the access with a `<-`, instead of getting the field,
-it.
+you'll set it.
 You can also use `<=` to apply a function instead of setting:

 ```javascript
 obj3: Object
   obj@data{"a"}[0] <= Nat.mul(2)
 ```

-Notice a `Maybe` shows up only when needed (such as when getting an element from
-a list or map).
-This desugars to an efficient, linear core program that doesn't
+This desugars to an efficient, linear core program that doesn't involve heavy
-involve heavy lenses and avoids re-getting nested fields.
+lenses and avoids re-getting nested fields.

 So, in short, dealing with nested fields in JavaScript looks nice but is
 terrible; in Haskell, it looks terrible and is; in Kind, is the a joyful
 experience that makes you proud about your career choice.

-I'm making a post about this because this is such a huge quality of life
+I'm making this post because this is such a huge, needed quality of life
-improvement for pure functional languages that I really think every one of them
+improvement that I really think every pure language should come with something
-should come with something similar out of the box, and I don't understand why
+similar out of the box, and I don't understand why this is so hard.
+You
-this is so hard.
-You shouldn't need to install third party libraries to do
-something as simple.
+shouldn't need huge third party libs to do something as simple.

-Finally, note this is *not* a built-in lens implementation, since lenses are
+Finally, note this is *not* a built-in lens implementation.
+Lenses are
-first-class values.
-Instead, it is just a baseline syntax for immutably setting,
+first-class objects.
+Instead, it is just a baseline syntax for immutably
-getting and modifying nested values in records, lists and maps.
-And that
+setting, getting and modifying nested values in records, lists and maps.
+And
-completely changes how practical the language feels.
+that completely changes how the language feels.